DiffAxE: Diffusion-driven Hardware Accelerator Generation and Design Space Exploration: Inference Optimization of LLMs

-\textbf{FPGA Implementation:} Next, we implement the accelerator designs for BERT-base prefill stage on a Xilinx Virtex UltraScale+ VU13P FPGA.
-The Xilinx Virtex UltraScale+ VU13P is a high-performance 16,nm FPGA with 3.78 million logic cells, 12,288 DSP48E2 slices, 455,Mbit on-chip memory, up to 128 GTY transceivers, and 832 general-purpose I/Os for high-bandwidth interfaces \cite{xilinx_ds890_2022,xilinx_virtexUSplus_brief_2025}.
-Each DSP slice supports fixed-point and floating-point operations, making it ideal for compute-intensive DL applications \cite{xilinx_power_efficiency_2025}.
+\textbf{FPGA Implementation:} Next, we implement the accelerator designs for BERT-base prefill stage on a Xilinx Virtex UltraScale+ VU13P FPGA \cite{xilinx_ds890_2022, xilinx_virtexUSplus_brief_2025, xilinx_power_efficiency_2025}.
+Table \ref{tab:fpga_res} shows the component-wise resource utilization for different accelerator designs on the FPGA.

-Fig. \ref{fig:fpga_power} shows the power consumption of various accelerator designs for the BERT-base prefill stage (see, Table \ref{tab:deep_dive_dosa}).
-Table \ref{tab:fpga_res} shows the component-wise resource utilization for different accelerator designs on this FPGA.
 For DOSA \cite{hong2023dosa} and \ourwork{}, we report utilization for the architectures generated for BERT-Base prefill stage (see Table \ref{tab:deep_dive_dosa}).
 As expected, DOSA and \ourwork{} designs require much larger DSPs due to higher number of MAC units compared to the fixed architectures like NVDLA.
 Also, \ourwork{} consumes highest amount of URAM (UltraRAM) due to largest aggregate on chip buffer size as shown in Table \ref{tab:deep_dive_dosa}.

-Fig. \ref{fig:fpga_edp} shows the EDP of BERT-base prefill and decode stages during inference using the three fixed architectures, and two optimization based strategies--DOSA and \ourwork{}.
+Fig. \ref{fig:fpga_power} shows the EDP of BERT-base prefill and decode stages during inference using the three fixed architectures, and two optimization based strategies--DOSA and \ourwork{}.
 Clearly, \ourwork{} achieves the lowest EDP among all the designs, with a \textbf{7.5x} and \textbf{8x} improvement over DOSA during prefill and decode stages respectively.